-The comprehensive examination is a requirement for the MPH degree non-thesis option.
-General Graduate School comprehensive examination procedures are outlined on page 64 of this AIIAS Bulletin.
-Additional guidelines that are specific to the Public Health Department may be obtained from the MPH Handbook available from the academic advisor.
+The comprehensive examination is a requirement for the MPH degree non-thesis option. (see the Comprehensive Examinations section of the Graduate School).
+Additional guidelines that are specific to the Public Health Department are available in the MPH Handbook available from the academic advisor.